rramos/rramos.github.io.src/source/_posts/Created-rramos-github-io.md

 ---
 title: Created rramos.github.io
 date: 2016-09-17 23:57:27
+comments: true
 tags:
+- github
+- hexo
+- blog
+- git
+- markdown

 ---
 # Started the github pages

 ## Intro

-I had several blogs in the past that i normaly tend to ignore and stop writting, so this one will be a simple tech/personal blog with entries that i might find usefull in the future to serach quicker.
+I had several blogs in the past that i normaly tend to ignore and stop writting, so this one will be a simple tech/personal blog with entries that i might find usefull in the future to search quicker.

 And as any normal blog i would start by writting the procedure of deploying the blog itself.